Curlyfries13/dice-goblin/README.md

 Dice rolling for the hordes!

-## What is Dice-Goblin?

 This engine is a flexible dice parser, rolling engine, and statistical model for rolling dice.

-## How to Use

-The parser and interpreting engine are accessible

 ```javascript
 import parseDice from 'dice-goblin';